drmoose/meson-git-checkout-bug/foo/README.md

 This is a folder that has the same name as a branch.
-You are currently on branch `main`
+You are currently on branch `foo`